 Learn to budget for your lifestyle in this blog post!

-Credit impacts every aspect of our lives.
+Credit can impact every aspect of our lives.
 It may determine where we work, where we live, how much we pay for insurance, and the interest rate we pay on our loans and credit cards.
 It even brings our trustworthiness into question, which can affect our self-esteem.

 When we perceive ourselves to be responsible adults, but we are denied a loan or a job due to our credit report, our self-esteem is negatively impacted.
 So is trustworthiness and creditworthiness one in the same?
 The answer is a resounding YES!